ghc/ghc/docs/users_guide/glasgow_exts.rst

 obfuscates matters, so we do not do so here.)

-The translation is carefully crafted to make bang patterns meaningful for reursive and polymorphic bindings as well as straightforward non-recursive bindings.
+The translation is carefully crafted to make bang patterns meaningful for recursive and polymorphic bindings as well as straightforward non-recursive bindings.

 Here are some examples of how this translation works.
 The first